 Laleh Seddigh’s Bold Racing Journey

 In Laleh Seddigh’s Bold Racing Journey, learn about Iran's first female race car driver, who broke barriers by racing against men in a sport traditionally dominated by men.
-In a society where women are discouraged from participating in sports, Laleh proved women are just as capable.
-Laleh’s passion for driving started when she was just 11 years old, and her mother remembers catching her behind the wheel of a Buick one day.
+In a society where women are discouraged from participating in sports, Seddigh proved women are just as capable.
+Seddigh's passion for driving started when she was just 11 years old, and her mother remembers catching her behind the wheel of a Buick one day.
 Now, racing is not just her hobby — it's a career that continues to challenge stereotypes.
 This video is excerpted from BBC's Her Story — The Female Revolution, which explores the history and impact of women’s rights movements and achievements of women.

 Lesson Express

-A: Laleh’s success in a competitive, male-dominated sport proves that women can be strong, skilled, and capable in areas traditionally reserved for men.
+A: Seddigh’s success in a competitive, male-dominated sport proves that women can be strong, skilled, and capable in areas traditionally reserved for men.
 Her accomplishments show that gender does not define a person’s abilities or potential.

-Q: Why do you think Laleh Seddigh’s decision to compete against men in race car driving was so shocking to many people in Iran?
+Q: Why do you think Seddigh’s decision to compete against men in race car driving was so shocking to many people in Iran?

-A: Laleh’s decision challenged the traditional beliefs in Iran, where many people expect women to stay in more traditional roles.
+A: Seddigh’s decision challenged the traditional beliefs in Iran, where many people expect women to stay in more traditional roles.
 By competing against men in a sport that is typically dominated by men, she broke gender stereotypes and pushed against societal expectations of women in Iran.

-A: Laleh’s success can inspire other girls and women by showing them that it is possible to challenge societal expectations and pursue their dreams, no matter the obstacles.
+A: Seddigh’s success can inspire other girls and women by showing them that it is possible to challenge societal expectations and pursue their dreams, no matter the obstacles.
 Her story offers a message of empowerment, proving that with determination, they can succeed in any field, even those traditionally closed to them.

 More Like This